newell/shed2house/README.md

 # shed2house
-CAD design of a shed that is becoming a house
+build123d 3D CAD design of a shed that is becoming a house.